 Board members are expected to attend monthly board meetings from September through to May, participate in one committee and to attend the Annual General Meeting in June.
 A board member can expect to spend 3 – 5 hours per month during the months of September through June on board or committee activities.

 Nominations to the board of directors are presented by a slate of nominees at the Annual General Meeting in June of each year.
 If you are interested in serving on the board of Family Service Saskatoon, please submit your resume along with a brief cover letter explaining your interest in Family Service Saskatoon and detailing what perspective or strengths you would bring to the board of directors, to the attention of:

 Nominations Committee, Board of Directors:

 102-506 25 St E, Saskatoon, SK S7K 4A7

-Domestic Violence Drop-In Group is for women who have or are experiencing violence in their intimate relationships.
+Intimate Partner Violence Drop-In Group is for women who have or are experiencing domestic violence or violence in their intimate relationships.
 The group runs weekly on Tuesdays, 6:00pm-7:30pm and Thursdays, 1:15pm-2:45pm.
 No registration required.
 Childcare provided.

-Click IPV Winter 2018 Schedule to see the drop-in topic schedule for January to March 2018.
+Click Spring 2019 to see the drop-in topic schedule for April to June 2019.